benjaminfoo/Voice-Consultant/readme.md

 ## Vision
 The Voice Consultant's primary goal is to provide an expendable system / platform for using a computer without using a keyboard, hands or even a monitor / display.
-Currently, the system provide speech recognition (provided by CMU Sphinx), text-to-speech-synthesis, health- and other webservices in order to monitor the system with different kinds of clients.
+Currently, the system provides speech recognition by CMU Sphinx, text-to-speech-synthesis provided by Mary-TTS, health- and other webservices in order to monitor the system with different kinds of clients.

 The goal of this project is NOT to create another 'smart' or 'home assistant' which allows someone to order soap on a online-marketplace.

-## Technical Notes
-* TODO

-## Notes on technical dept. / TODO
-* This is the initial commit of the project.
-I'd like to keep working on this project after my exams in january
-* Because of that and little to no time were spend by implementing this prototype, this project is currently in a bad state:
-  * No localization support (In- & Output is in german language)
-  * No configuration for weather, locale, etc.

 ## Commands / Keywords
 | Keyword | How the system responds|